 - You will see macOS Recovery app and choose “Install macOS” option from Utilities.

-- It may take long time depending upon your Mac to start booting with macOS Mojave.
+- It may take long time depending upon your Mac to start booting from USB.